Buying Real Estate in Queensland

 State and community newspapers and listings will also prove useful for finding property to buy in Queensland.

-Additionally websites such as realestate.com.au, domain.com.au and ljhooker.com,au and local and state newspapers are an important resource to use when searching for properties.
+Additionally websites such as realestate.com.au, domain.com.au and ljhooker.com.au are an important resource to use when searching for properties.
 You can also set up property alerts so you are advised via email when a new property that matches your criteria comes on the market.

 The importance of inspections